IMPORTANT NOTICE: Stage 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 Information to vary or transfer your existing liquor licence or permit.

-The Victorian Proof of Age card is used to show your correct age.
-It is used to show proof of age as over 18 years to legally buy liquor.
+The Victorian Proof of Age card is used to show proof of age for people over 18 years when buying liquor.
 This card is recognised throughout Australia.

 How to become an accredited RSA training organisation.

 The Responsible Service of Alcohol (RSA) course is approved and administered by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
 The course is conducted by approved trainers from accredited Registered Training Organisations.

 To help support clubs comply with legislation, we have a range of information and resources for committee members.